 Many of Essaouira’s painted houses nevertheless have the Star of David above the doorways of Jewish homes.
 Each yr non-secular Jews from around the world come to Essaouira for an annual pilgrimage to go to the grave of Rabbi Haim Pinto who passed on in 1845.
 The Hiloula celebrating Rabbi Haim Pinto is held each September.

 Today the home of Rabbi Haim Pinto and the synagogue have been preserved as ancient and non-secular sites.
 The building is a lively synagogue, used when pilgrims or Jewish tour organizations visit the city.

 Aera in the past there had been Jewish inhabitants in Essaouira however these days there is simply one family left referred to as the Jacky Kadoch family and descendants of other Jewish families.
 Jacky Kadoch is the president of Essaouira’s Jewish community.

 Overnight in Essaouira

 Next to the Portuguese town is a giant Jewish cemetery.
-The tombstones of Jewish translators and employees of overseas consuls demonstrate the Jewish role in nineteenth century alternate with Europe.
+The tombstones of Jewish translators and employees of overseas consuls demonstrate the Jewish role in the nineteenth-century alternate with Europe.
 The saint Yahia Assouline is buried in this cemetery.
-You will conclude your day with a dinner and spend the night at the Hotel in Casablanca.
+You will conclude your day with dinner and spend the night at the Hotel in Casablanca.

-Depend your flight time, Our driver will take you to Mohammed V International airport
+Depending on your flight time, Our driver will take you to Mohammed V International airport